Peripheral artery disease: High risk populations

-Mechanism
+Etiology and pathophysiology

+Peripheral arterial disease is considered to be a set of chronic or acute syndromes, generally derived from the presence of occlusive arterial disease, which causes inadequate blood flow to the limbs.

-As previously mentioned, the most common cause of peripheral artery disease, especially in patients over 40 years old, is atherosclerosis.
-Atherosclerosis is a narrowing of the arteries caused by lipid or fat build up and calcium deposition in the wall of the affected arteries.
-The most commonly affected site occurs at arterial branch points, because there is an increase in turbulence and stress on the artery at these areas where the artery branches to supply distant structures.
-Disease of distant structures, including feet and toes, are usually caused by diabetes and seen in the elderly population.
+As previously mentioned, the most common etiology of peripheral artery disease, especially in patients over 40 years old, is atherosclerosis.
+Atherosclerosis is a narrowing of the arteries caused by lipid or fat buildup and calcium deposition in the wall of the affected arteries.

+The pathophysiology of atherosclerosis involves complex interactions between cholesterol and vascular cells.
+In the early stages of PAD, the arteries compensate for plaque buildup by dilating to preserve flow through the vessel.
+Eventually, the artery cannot dilate further, and the atherosclerotic plaque narrows the arterial flow lumen.

+When there is an imbalance between the needs of the peripheral tissues and the blood supply, the affected person is faced with ischemia.

+From the pathophysiologic point of view, a restriction of blood supply (ischemia) to the lower limbs can be classified as either functional or critical.
+Functional ischemia occurs when the blood flow is normal at rest but insufficient during exercise, presenting clinically as intermittent claudication.
+Critical ischemia is produced when the reduction in blood flow results in a perfusion deficit at rest and is defined by the presence of pain at rest or trophic lesions in the legs.
+In this situation, precise diagnosis is fundamental, as there is a clear risk of limb loss if adequate blood flow is not re-established, either by surgery or endovascular therapy.
+Differentiating between the two concepts is important to establish the therapeutic indication and the prognosis in patients with PAD.

-Additional mechanisms of peripheral artery disease including arterial spasm, thrombosis, and fibromuscular dysplasia.
-The mechanism of arterial spasm is still being studied, but it can occur secondary to trauma.
+Other causes include vasculitis and in situ thrombosis related to hypercoagulable states.
+Additional mechanisms of peripheral artery disease include arterial spasm and fibromuscular dysplasia.
+The cause and pathophysiology of arterial spasm are not fully understood, but it is hypothesized that they can occur secondary to trauma.
 The symptoms of claudication ensue when the artery spasms, or clamps down on itself, creating an obstruction.
-Similar to atherosclerosis, this leads to decreased blood flow to the tissue downstream of the obstruction.
-Thrombosis, or the formation of a blood clot, occurs usually due stasis or trauma.
-Damage to the lining of the blood vessel begins the process of clot formation.
-The blood clot ultimately creates a narrowing in the artery preventing adequate blood flow and oxygen to the tissue further down.
+Like atherosclerosis, this leads to decreased blood flow to the tissue downstream of the obstruction.
+Thrombosis, or the formation of a blood clot, usually occurs due to stasis or trauma.

 Diagnosis

-Diagnosing or identifying peripheral artery disease requires history of symptoms and a physical exam followed by confirmatory testing.
-These tests could include CT scans (Computed Tomagraphic Angiography), MRA scans (Magnetic Resonance Angiography), or ultrasounds for imaging.
-In the setting of symptoms consistent with peripheral artery disease a physician will then examine an individual for specific exam findings.
-Abnormal physical exam findings can lead a health care provider to consider a specific diagnosis.
-However, in order to confirm a diagnosis, confirmatory testing is required.
+Diagnosing or identifying peripheral artery disease requires a history of symptoms and a physical exam, followed by confirmatory testing.
+These tests could include CT scans (Computed Tomographic Angiography), MRA scans (Magnetic Resonance Angiography), or ultrasounds for imaging.
+A physician will examine an individual for specific exam findings if symptoms are consistent with peripheral artery disease.
+Abnormal physical exam findings can lead a healthcare provider to consider the diagnosis.
+However, to confirm a diagnosis, confirmatory testing is required.

 These findings are associated with peripheral artery disease: